 FFTLog was further generalised to two dimensions (2DFFTLog) to compute integrals over products of two Bessel functions in \citet{fang_2d-fftlog_2020}\footnote{\href{https://github.com/xfangcosmo/2DFFTLog}{https://github.com/xfangcosmo/2DFFTLog}}.
 A completely different method was suggested by \citet{levin_fast_1996,levin_analysis_1997,iserles_efficient_2005} (Levin's method) which relies on casting the integral into a solution of a differential equation.
 An adaptive version \citep[see e.g.][for details on convergence, especially for small $\omega_\mathcal{J}$]{chen_2022} of this method was used in a series of papers \citep{zieser_cross-correlation_2016,spurio_mancini_3d_2018,spurio_mancini_testing_2018} to calculate integrals up to $N=2$.

 All the implementations presented are tailored to very specific applications and are highly optimised.
-However, they potentially lack flexibility and can only integrate a maximum of two Bessel functions.
+However, they may lack flexibility and can integrate at most two Bessel functions.
 This is exactly where \texttt{pylevin} enters the stage.
 It allows for solving the type of integrals presented in \Cref{eq:integral} and therefore includes all the integrals from the discussed methods and more.
 The code is written in C\texttt{++} but is wrapped in \texttt{python} using \texttt{pybind} and is based on implementations used in \cite{zieser_cross-correlation_2016} which is expanded and heavily optimised.
-We first discuss the implementation (for a description of the method, we refer to the appendix) and then do benchmarking against some popular codes.
+We first discuss the implementation (for a description of the method, see the appendix) and then benchmark against some popular codes.